mdn/kuma/docs/rendering.rst

 rendering:

-* Sidebar macros are heavy users of API data and require post-processing of the content.
+* Sidebar macros are heavy users of API data and require post-processing of the :ref:`rendered-content`.
 Sidebar generation could be moved into Kuma instead of being specified by a macro.
-* The *diff format* could be replaced by the *cleaned content* format, which would be stored for each revision rather than just for the most recent document.
+* The :ref:`diff-format` could be replaced by the :ref:`cleaned-content`
+  format, which would be stored for each revision rather than just for the most recent document.
-* Content from editing could be normalized and filtered before storing as the *revision content*.
-This may unify the *re-edit format*, *diff format*, and *cleaned content*
+* Content from editing could be normalized and filtered before storing as the :ref:`revision-content`.
+This may unify the :ref:`re-edit-content`, :ref:`diff-format`, and :ref:`cleaned-content`.
-* Add IDs immediately to the *revision content*, rather than wait for the *re-edit format* or *body HTML*.
+* The views that accept new revisions could add IDs to the content before storing the :ref:`revision-content`, rather than wait for the :ref:`re-edit-content` or :ref:`body-html`.
-* Add more consistent ways to access and generate content, rather than repeating filter logic in different forms and views.
+* Developers could refactor the code to consistently access and generate content, rather than repeat filter logic in different forms and views.

 History
 =======
 MDN has used different rendering processes in the past.

-Prior to 2004, Netscape's DevEdge was a statically-generated website, with content stored in a revision control system (CSV_ or similar).
-This was shut down for a while, until Mozilla was able to acquire the license for the content.
+Prior to 2004, Netscape's DevEdge was a statically-generated website, with content stored in a revision control system (CVS_ or similar).
+This was shut down for a while, until Mozilla was able to negotiate a license for the content.

 From 2005 to 2008, MediaWiki_ was used as the engine of Mozilla Developer Center.
 The DevEdge content was converted to `MediaWiki Markup`_.

 From 2008 to 2011, `MindTouch DekiWiki`_ was used as the engine.
-MindTouch performed the conversion of content from MediaWiki to DekiWiki format, a restricted subset of HTML, augmented with macros ("DekiScript").
+MindTouch migrated the MediaWiki content to the DekiWiki format, a restricted subset of HTML, augmented with macros ("DekiScript").
 During this period, the site was rebranded as Mozilla Developer Network.

 In 2011, Kuma was forked from Kitsune_, the Django-based platform for support.mozilla.org_.
 The wiki format was as close as possible to the